-Anyone who has searched for a service or product on the web can see how valuable it is to have their business listed on the search engines.
+Anyone who has searched for a service or product online can see how valuable it is to have a prominent listing on Google.
 If your company comes up first, there is an 80% chance the customer will contact your company.
 If your company’s website is listed on page two or three, the likely hood of a customer contact drops to about 2%.
 When our customers ask us how they can get listed on Google, we often provide two answers.

 How to get listed on Google (short answer):

 The simple way gain search engine traffic is to create content on your website that is valuable to your customers.

 How to get listed on Google (long answer):

 Search Engine Optimization involves a combination of research, website changes, technical changes to your hosting environment and an ongoing content strategy.
 The following search engine optimization strategy has worked for many of our customers:

 - Technical SEO